Awooiel/unRAID-Chia-Utilities/README.md

 unRAID Chia Utilities
 =====================
 What do these do?
-They help reduce the workload on the user by automating the proccess of maintaining Machinaris harvestors and plotters on unRAID
+They help reduce the workload on the user by automating the proccess of maintaining Machinaris harvesters and plotters on unRAID

 ```
 1. Install unRAID Community Applications plugin